snaphat/auto-medic/README.md

 De4dot based patching toolkit for .net binary modification.

 # Dependencies
-- `csc.exe` must be in the path.
+- `csc.exe` must be in your path.
-- `ILRepack.exe` must be in the path.
+- `ILRepack.exe` must be in your path.
-- `de4dotp.exe` must be in the path.
+- `de4dotp.exe` must be in your path.

 # Setup
 - Create a patched version of [de4dot](https://github.com/mobile46/de4dot) called `de4dotp.exe` by following the instructions [here](https://github.com/snaphat/de4dot_patcher).